 April Shea serves as Senior Scientist in Applied Biology for the National Strategic Research Institute at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.

-Along with a proficiency in using a wide array of characterization and identification methods, Shea developed expertise in process and protocol development to ensure purity and reliability of the products produced by the UCC, as they are used for diagnostic, therapeutic and vaccine development in DOD and DOD-partner laboratories.
-During her time at USAMRIID, she also completed the field identification of biological warfare agents course.
+Prior to joining NSRI, Shea served as the technical manager for the Unified Culture Collection (UCC) at the United States Army Medical Research Institute of Infectious Diseases (USAMRIID).
+During her tenure, she developed expertise in process and protocol development to ensure purity and reliability of the products produced by the UCC, as they are used for diagnostic, therapeutic and vaccine development in both DOD and DOD partner laboratories.

 As the DOD-designated University Affiliated Research Center (UARC) of U.S. Strategic Command and the University of Nebraska System, the National Strategic Research Institute (NSRI) delivers solutions for strategic deterrence and CWMD mission requirements gaps.
 Our rapid-response capabilities and efficient contracting vehicle can help federal government program managers meet critical research and development needs.
 Connect with us to learn more.